-- Continue to research our supply chain and assess the potential for modern slavery. - Analyse Supplier Questionnaire responses received to date. - Assess remediation measures that are implemented by the organisation when a modern slavery risk is identified, to ensure that the implemented measure (which could include removal of a supplier) has been effective. - Collaborate with suppliers to extend information collected, potentially by including specific criteria related to modern slavery. - Draft a Schütz Australia Code of Conduct for Suppliers.
+- Continue to research our supply chain and assess the potential for modern slavery. - Develop a Modern Slavery Policy and communicate this to employees. - Assess remediation measures that are implemented by the organisation when a modern slavery risk is identified, to ensure that the implemented measure (which could include removal of a supplier) has been effective. - Collaborate with suppliers to extend information collected, potentially by including specific criteria related to modern slavery. - Draft a Schütz Australia Code of Conduct for Suppliers.